vaishnavi1495/Natural-Language-Programming-Project-/README.md

 # Natural-Language-Programming-Project-
-Individual Project.
-Built Semantic Search application using NLP features
+This is an individual Project.
+Semantic Search application using NLP features